1973 Plymouth Road Runner

 I call my Phase 1 and Phase 2 pages "restoration" but some people would argue that I haven't really "restored" my car.
 I can understand that.
 At least, I haven't tried to restore it to its like-new original condition.
 I didn't spend a bunch of money on NOS parts.
 Good used "driver quality" is fine.
 I didn't strip it down to bare frame rails and rotisserie it.
 Why not??
 Well, by the time I bought it, it was already pretty extensively modified so original condition would have been impractical.
 And boring too, considering that it was originally a 318 car.
 And costly (more than I could afford) and stupid considering that even a totally original perfect 1973 Road Runner with 16 miles on the odometer and a 1973 bug still stuck on the radiator would not be remotely as valuable as a half-decent 71 Hemi Challenger Convertible.

 So what DID I do to this car?
 Does it really matter?
 I did what I felt like doing with my limited knowledge and limited budget.
 For lack of a better term I'll stick with restoration.
+Or maybe restomod.
 Now that it's pretty much done it's actually a damn nice car.
 At least I think it is.
 I've gone through just about everything.
-The only completely original, un-changed, un-fixed survivor part that I can think of is the headliner.
-It's definitely the best 1973 Road Runner that I've seen in person so far.
-But it's still just a 73 Road Runner and as such unfortunately it's probably not worth the $26K or so that I have into it.
+The only un-changed, un-fixed part that I can think of is the headliner.
+And I do not think that is original.
+Anyhow, this is definitely the best 1973 Road Runner that I've seen in person so far.
+But it's still just a 73 Road Runner and as such unfortunately I doubt I could sell it for the $30K or so that I have into it.
 Oh well, I don't plan on selling it anyhow.